pok49/ispell-eo/README.md

 ## About this File
 Name:         `./readme`

-Content:      Information about Esperanto dictionary for the Ispell speller
+Content:      Information about Esperanto dictionary for the Ispell speller<br>

-created:      1997-08-30 by Sergio Pokrovskij <sergio.pokrovskij(at)gmail.com>
+created:      1997-08-30 by Sergio Pokrovskij <sergio.pokrovskij(at)gmail.com><br>
 Version 3.7

 Copyright 1997, 1998, 2003, 2006, 2008 by Sergio Pokrovskij